Radimal/marvelous-chestnut/src/pages/index.md

     section_id: hero
     title: Smart Tools For Happy Vets
     content: >
-      Radimal is how vets read rads, with Artifical Intelligence built in, proven helpful to vets of all levels
+      Radimal is a new way to read radiographs and support DVMs and VTs of all levels
     image: /images/cat-dog.png
     image_alt: animals
     actions: